gdiaz384/AriaDeploy/README.md

 # AriaDeploy

-AriaDeploy is a Tool for Deploying Windows Systems in Enterprise Enviornments
+AriaDeploy is a Tool for Deploying Windows Systems in Enterprise Environments

-AriaDeploy transfers previously captured .wim images (captured via dism/mdt/imagex/gimagex/sccm) over the network using Aria, a bittorrent client, and automates common deployment tasks, such as the installation of drivers.
+AriaDeploy transfers previously captured wim images (captured via dism/mdt/imagex/gimagex/sccm) over the network using Aria, a bittorrent client, and automates common deployment tasks, such as the installation of drivers.

 Currently AriaDeploy supports all Windows 7-10 x86/x64 and server images, both RTM and custom, for deployment on BIOS/UEFI systems.